LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Conclusion

 \section{Conclusion}

-We introduced \llavaguard, a suite of safeguards based on \llava~VLMs, designed for assessing images' safety. \llavaguard~goes beyond rigid classifications and provides assessments that include violated categories and detailed rationales.
-We also introduced a safety risk taxonomy for assessing the safety of images alongside a human-annotated safety dataset labeled based on this taxonomy. \llavaguard~is tuned on this novel dataset, incorporating varying safety policies.
-We validated \llavaguard's performance on a held-out test set, in which even our smallest model, \llavaguard-7B, outperforms the much larger \llava-34B baseline.
-Lastly, we demonstrated \llavaguard's efficacy for dataset auditing and model safeguarding.
-We believe \llavaguard~serves as a strong cornerstone for VLM-based content moderation and beyond.
+We introduced a novel framework for vision safeguards, including a safety risk taxonomy for assessing the safety of images alongside a human-annotated safety dataset labeled based on this taxonomy. \llavaguard~goes beyond rigid classifications and provides assessments that include violated categories and detailed rationales.
+Our empirical results show that \llavaguard~serves as a strong cornerstone for VLM-based safeguarding vision datasets and models.
 For future work, \llavaguard~would generally benefit from extending its training and test data, specifically with synthetic content.
 Another promising area for exploration involves extending the categories to encompass bias assessment to promote fairness.
-Finally, applying \llavaguard~to more potent pre-trained VLMs and auditing other datasets represent intriguing future directions.